Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even to the best of us.

 These are the days where nothing seems to go right – your Internet is down, you’re just not motivated, or you find yourself busy doing things but look back at the end of the day and crossed no items off your to-do list.
 Sometimes you find yourself working on the same task for what seems like the longest time… but it just doesn’t get done.
 Basically, whatever it is you need to get done just doesn’t get done!
+Despite all these, don’t throw in the towel just yet.

 - Unproductive days occur because of a number of varied reasons.